The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Technical Proofs

-In the following two lemmas, we first provide entropy estimates for the $d$-dimensional (non-sparse) piecewise heterogeneous anisotropic H\"older space.
+The key to obtaining a sharp minimax lower bound $\gamma_n$ is to establish the bounds $ V^\ast$ and $ V_\ast$ as tight as possible.
+In the Lemmas~\ref{lmm:entropy}--\ref{lmm:funcex} below, we provide entropy estimates for the $d$-dimensional (non-sparse) piecewise heterogeneous anisotropic H\"older space.
 While an upper bound of the metric entropy is well known for isotropic classes (e.g., Theorem~2.7.1 of \citet{van1996weak}), we believe that there is no available result on more complicated function space in the literature, even for the simple anisotropic classes in Definition~\ref{def:hol}.
-We hence first formalize this in the following lemma.
-We obtain the metric entropy bound for the space $\overline{\mathcal H}_{1,M}^{A_{\bar\alpha},d}(\mathfrak X)$, which is not worse than that for $\overline{\mathcal H}_{1,M}^{A_{\bar\alpha},d}(\mathfrak X)\cap {\mathcal C}([0,1]^d)$.
-This result implies that the Le Cam equation gives the same lower bound for the two spaces.
+Lemma~\ref{lmm:packbound} concatenates the results to obtain entropy bounds for the sparse function space.